sof-danny/backstepping_controller/README.md

 A Python package for simulating control systems using backstepping control laws.
 This package provides a flexible and easy-to-use interface for designing, simulating, and analyzing control systems with options for trajectory tracking, plotting, and saving results.

+## Introduction to Backstepping Control

+Backstepping is a systematic and recursive control design technique primarily used for stabilizing nonlinear systems.
+Unlike traditional control methods that might struggle with complex nonlinearities, backstepping breaks down the control problem into smaller, more manageable sub-problems.
+These sub-problems are then solved sequentially, "stepping back" from the output to the input, hence the name "backstepping."

+Key Concepts:
+Virtual Control: Intermediate control laws are designed for each state, leading to the final control input.
+Lyapunov Function: A mathematical function that helps ensure system stability.
+Backstepping uses this function to guide the control design process.
+Recursive Design: The control input is designed by recursively stabilizing each state in the system.

+Worked examples can be found in [this paper]( https://doi.org/10.1016/B978-0-12-817582-8.00008-8).

 ## Installation

 To install the package, simply run: